patternfly/training-scenarios/html-css/module-5/step3-instructions.md

-## Extend Patternfly variables to achieve a new design
+## Extend a Patternfly component to achieve a new design

-The goal is to create a separator element that sits inside of the card body:
+Let's create a separator element that can be added to the card body.

-1) <strong>Add the html markup:</strong>
+1) <strong>Add the html markup.</strong>

 In `index.html` add the html markup for the separator element that sits inside of the `pf-c-card__body` element so that it receives the same padding as that element.
 Add this block between `pf-c-card__header` and `pf-c-card__body` and `pf-c-card__body` and `pf-c-card__footer`.